We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Manufacturers of appetite suppressant pills make big claims about the ability of pills to suppress appetite and promote weight loss.
-However, the effectiveness of these pills is not known, and according to the National Institutes of Health (NIH), they often come with dangerous side effects.
+However, the effectiveness of these pills is not known, and according to the National Institutes of Health (NIH), they

 Instead, a person can use a range of natural methods to suppress or lose their appetite in a risk-free, healthful way.

 In this article, we give a list of evidence-based methods that a person can use to suppress their appetite without the need for diet pills.
 We also discuss which foods are the best appetite suppressants.

 A person can use the following ten evidence-based methods to suppress their appetite and avoid overeating:

 A person can replace some sources of carbohydrate with proteins and healthful fats to help keep their appetite under control.

 - lean meats

 The guidelines also recommend that a person gets their healthful fats from natural sources such as nuts and seeds, avocados, and olive oil.

 2. Drink water before every meal

 Drinking a large glass of water directly before eating